djkelleher/rtt_serial_arm_controllers/rtt_gazebo_interface/README.md

 This is an RTT component that connects to Gazebo.
 It allows writing torque commands and reading joint states.

-:warning: GAZEBO_MODEL_PATH must contain the path to your model, or Gazebo approximates your geometry as a pile of cubes.
+:warning: GAZEBO_MODEL_PATH must contain the path to your model, or Gazebo will approximate your geometry as a pile of cubes.

 Some of the Gazebo API functions used are specific to Gazebo8.